irufus/gdax-java/README.md

 - [x] Sandbox support - *sandbox support was dropped by gdax so this is now redundant*
 - [-] LiveOrderBook implementation implemented on a separate repository but in need of optimisation.

-# In Development
+### In Development

 Desktop client GUI.
 Check the issues on the repo for open items to work on.
 Please join the gitter channel if you have any questions.
 Support always welcome.
 Note the channel uses the legaxy name of 'gdax-java' rather than 'coinbase-pro-java'

-# Contributing
+### Contributing

 Please see CONTRIBUTE.md if your interested in getting involved.

 ## Usage
 --------

-To build and run the application you can use the gradle script - this requires no installation as the "gradle wrapper" is included as part of the source code.
+To build and run the desktop client application you can use the gradle script - this requires no installation as the "gradle wrapper" is included as part of the source code.
 All you need to do is:

+1. supply your API key, secret and passphrase as environment or command line variables or in the `application.yaml` file.
+There are placeholders ready to receive these parameters.
+Because you should NEVER commit these details, the `application.yaml` file is included in the `.gitignore` so that changes to it should be ignored.
+Commiting your keys, secret and passphrase may result in you losing funds from your account(s). *If you commit your secure keys, passphrase or secrete, disable/delete them from Coinbase Pro immediately**.

-1. supply your API key, secret and passphrase as environment or command line variables.
-NEVER commit these details to your repo, as you may lose any funds from your account(s).
-Spring Boot is smart enough to pick up the values for these variables from various places including the `application.yml` properties file, the system environment, command line variables and more.
+Spring Boot will pick up the values of these variables from various places including the `application.yml` properties file, the system environment, command line variables and more.

 1. 1.
 For environment variables set: `gdax.key`, `gdax.passphrase`, `gdax.secret`
 1. 1.
 For command line variables `-Dgdax.key="apiKey" -Dgdax.passphrase="passphrase" -Dgdax.secret="secret"` should work
 1. 1.
 For command line variables with the gradle command use `-Pgdax.key="apiKey" -Pgdax.passphrase="passphrase" -Pgdax.secret="secret"` should work